November 2023 Review

 - A cat suffered irreparable nerve damage after being shot with a BB or air gun in Elmswell, Suffolk.
 The incident has been reported and police have appealed for information.

 - A cat has been put to sleep after being shot with a BB gun in Wickford, Essex.
 Pellets had penetrated his spine, leaving him paralysed.
 The incident has been reported to police.

 - A cat has been put to sleep after being shot in the spine with an air gun in Crewe, Cheshire.
 X-rays revealed that the cat, who was unable to walk, had suffered multiple severe injuries.
 A spokesperson from the RSPCA said, “Airguns can cause horrific pain and suffering… It is unspeakably cruel, totally unacceptable and illegal to shoot animals for ‘fun’ — or as target practice — but sadly our emergency line receives hundreds of similar reports every year.

 Imitation, Airsoft, airguns and BB guns do not currently require a licence in England or Wales.
 These guns are responsible for many gun injuries to both humans and animals.

 N.B.
 Since January 2017, airgun owners in Scotland have been required to have a licence, and airgun crime in Scotland has decreased by one third.

-We are aware of one report in November 2022 relating to the above:
+We are aware of two reports in November 2023 relating to the above, including:

 Sentences and Convictions